 There is seemingly no shortage of companies looking for or claiming to use project managers.
 It doesn't matter what the industry or department is— marketing, finance, information technology, human resources—everyone seems to be a project manager.

 The demand for project managers in the US alone is estimated to grow to by almost 700,000 by up to 6.1 million jobs by 2020 according to a Talent Gap report by The Project Management Institute (PMI).
 By 2020 it is anticipated that "15.7 million new project management roles will be created.
 The profession is expected to grow by US $6.61 trillion."

-SEE: Quick glossary: Project management (Tech Pro Research)
+SEE: Telephone interview cheat sheet: Project manager (Tech Pro Research)

 Given the overall size of the workforce, is the term "project manager" being overused.
 And if so, how does this impact the value of the project management profession?
 The answers may be simpler than you think.

 We all manage one project or another in an informal or formal setting.
 However, managing tasks and various aspects of a project like timing, scheduling, resources, communications and so forth does not imply that you are a project manager in the professional sense.
 Further, many informal activities simply do not require the tacit knowledge and elevated skill levels of a trained and certified Project Management Professional (PMP).

 If an employee is not a formally trained and certified PMP, yet manages projects in the workplace they are a project manager—just not a project management professional.
 This matters because a certified PMP has the high-level and granular skill set that training and formal certification provides.